mvartani76/CSCI-E-15-Fall2014-P3/readme.md

 Random User: https://packagist.org/packages/fzaninotto/faker

 ### Interesting Code Modifications
-1. In order to have the class Passwdgen() recognized by the blade.php file, I needed to run composer dump-autoload
+1. In order to have the class Passwdgen() recognized by the blade.php files, I needed to run composer dump-autoload (found out prior to lecture 7)
-2. usort() needed to be changed after it was inserted into a class.
+2. usort() needed to be changed after it was inserted into a class
+3. Parameters for validation rules and messages arrays are case sensitive

 ## Laravel PHP Framework